BenjaminNoyola/Numerical-methods/README.md

 # Numerical-methods

-This are codes for a course of numerical methods in python, based on numpy, mathplotlib, scipy.
-It lncludes basic tools for developing codes in python.
+These are codes for a course of numerical methods in python, based on numpy, mathplotlib and scipy. they lnclude basic tools for developing codes in python.

+It is recommended to download and install Anaconda python-2.7.